-The Tides finished in the middle of the pack in the Class 4A Narrows League in a rebuilding year last season.
-With their biggest pieces returning, head coach Kevin Davis thinks the team can finish toward the top this spring.
+The Gig Harbor High boys golf team returns several key contributors from a year ago, including juniors Jake Nelson and Christian Youtsler, and senior Kevin Daily.
+Last year saw the Tides finish in the middle of the pack in the Narrows 4A league during a rebuilding year.
+With all their biggest pieces returning, head coach Kevin Davis thinks the team can finish toward the top of the league pack this season.

-“We’re going back in the right direction,” Davis said.
-“They know how the match is played, they know what to expect, versus that first year — even halfway through the season, they’re kind of like, ‘What are we doing?’
-They’re very familiar now with how matches play out.
+“We're going back in the right direction,” Davis said.
+“They know how the match it played, they know what to expect, versus that first year, even halfway through the season, they're kind of like, 'What are we doing?'
+They're very familiar now with how matches play out.
 They just have experience.”

-The Tides have focused on offseason work, and Davis has liked what he’s seen so far.
-The players have improved from where they were a year ago, he said.
+Offseason work and practice has been an emphasis for the team, and Davis has liked what he's soon so far, in that regard.
+The players have improved from where they were a year ago.

-Youtsler, who has worked on his iron and short game, said he’s noticed the results.
+Youtsler, who has worked in the offseason on his iron and short game, said the results are noticeable.

-The team’s talent mostly presides in its junior class, but Dailey will play an integral part.
+Youtsler said he hopes the added year of experience will benefit the Tides in close matches, which they dropped a few of last year.
+The team's talent mostly presides in the junior class, but senior Kevin Dailey will play an integral part in the Tides' success.
 Just like the rest of the team, he spent the summer and the rest of the offseason practicing.

-“I’d like to make it to state, that’s my big goal,” he said.
-“I know it’s going to be tough.
-I’m going to have to come in clutch toward the end of the season.
-I think I have the skill, it’s just performing and capitalizing when I can.”
+“I'd like to make it to state, that's my big goal,” Dailey said.
+“I know it's going to be tough, I'm going to have to come in clutch toward the end of the season.
+I think I have the skill, it's just performing and capitalizing when I can.”

-In practice, chipping and putting has been an emphasis, Davis said.
+In practice, chipping and putting has been an emphasis.